ValdeirBarbosa/ValdeirBarbosa/README.md

 - 👋 Hi, I’m @ValdeirBarbosa
 - 👀 I’m interested Web Development, coding, Low Code
 - 🌱 I’m currently learning JS, HTML, CSS e NodeJS
-- 💞️ I’m looking to collaborate on open to serve!
+- 💞️ I’m looking to chances for collaborate with any code project,  open to serve!
 - 📫 How to reach me <a href="https://www.linkedin.com/in/valdeir-a-barbosa/">Linkedin</a>

 <!---